coursesAM/APL108/README.md

 ## Course Attendance
 Students are highly encouraged to attend all classes. **Students who have failed this course were found to have attended less than 60% of the total classes on an average**.
 If any student has less than 75% tutorial attendance, he/she will get one grade less than would have been awarded.
 In case of unavoidable absence, such as illness, please send an appropriate email **within a week before/after absence** with an email subject specifying the subject code APL 104. <br>

+Please note that re-quizzes will not be offered for missed quizzes, regardless of the reason.

+Retakes will be provided only for Minor and Major exams.

+For a missed quiz, your quiz grade will instead be calculated based on your performance in at least TWO other assessments (Minor/Reminor, Major/Remajor, and two Quizzes).
+If you are only able to appear for only one assessment, you will unfortunately be awarded zero marks on the missed assessments.

 ## Policy for Cheating
 **Both copiers and copyees are guilty of cheating and will receive an equal penalty.** **The penalty includes a zero mark on the corresponding exam.
 Please do not do anything you might regret.**